WaffiAltaher/trino-pg/README.md

 Run population.sql on pg1 and gas.sql on pg2.

 ## Superset
+> **_Note_**
+You don't really need superset for this, any db client will suffice.
+Superset is more than just a DB client

 This repo contains superset-data/superset.db for convenience.
 This will ensure that superset is ready for us.
 The steps under superset setup are only needed if you did not mount the superset-data volume.